How It Works

 There is plenty of information on what policies or interventions could stem global warming, but nobody currently provides data-backed guidance on the most effective steps to take.
 We need an actionable guide that anyone can understand.

 We leverage the best available data and evidence to make dynamic recommendations on where people and organizations should invest their time and resources for fighting the climate crisis.

 These recommendations are backed by thorough research, all publicly available.
 We are constantly expanding our recommendations into new categories, as a multi-pronged strategy is necessary to attack the climate crisis.

-We encourage funders with flexibility to give to policy change efforts.
+We encourage funders with flexibility to give to our top recommendations.
 These are high-risk, high-reward bets on systemic change that, if successful, will reshape the future.
-We provide recommendations on carbon offsets and removals for businesses who, in addition to reducing emissions in their own operations, are offsetting hard-to-abate emissions as part of a net-zero commitment.
+We provide recommendations for carbon offsets and removals for businesses who, in addition to reducing emissions in their own operations, are offsetting hard-to-abate emissions as part of a net-zero commitment.

 For more detail on our research process, please see 2022 updates to Giving Green's approach and recommendations.